-Eric came to Spendthrift with the 2004 purchase of the farm by owner Wayne Hughes.
-As President, he has greatly enjoyed being a part of an extraordinary team, which has re-grown the farm into international prominence.
-Eric loves the “quirkiness” of the industry and all the characters one encounters along the way.
+Eric came to Spendthrift with the 2004 purchase of the farm by owner B. Wayne Hughes.
+He has served as marketing director and president before taking over as owner.
+Eric has greatly enjoyed being a part of an extraordinary team, which has re-grown the farm into international prominence, and he loves the “quirkiness” of the industry and all the characters one encounters along the way.

 Favorite Racing Memory: Beholder winning the 2015 Pacific Classic.

 Ned has been the General Manager at Spendthrift Farm since Wayne Hughes set up shop here in 2004.
 He graduated from the University of Massachusetts at Amherst, with a degree in Sport Management, where he also lettered in football.
 Ned is a lifelong fan of horses and racing and started work in the breeding industry in New York State.
 Working at Kinderhill Farm and then as Farm Manager at Prantlack Farm, he and his wife Katie then relocated to Lexington.
 After a stint at Brookdale Farm in Versailles he held the position of Broodmare Manager at Dixiana Farm and at Three Chimneys Farm, prior to assuming his current position at Spendthrift.
 Ned is a past board member of Thoroughbred Charities of America and a current board member of the Jockey and Equestrian Initiative and the Gluck Equine Research Foundation, both at the University of Kentucky.
 Katie and Ned are the parents of four children; Matthew, Megan, Daniel and Annie.